I’ve taken the Australian state of Victoria to the Supreme Court — the highest court in the state.

 But I need your help.

-This lawsuit will likely cost $50,000 or even more.
 The government has unlimited resources and top lawyers at their disposal.
 It really is a David vs. Goliath battle.

 But I’m up for it.
 If you give me the tools, I’ll finish the job — and fight for freedom for all of us.